Rolf Tibblin: Motocross career overview

 Tibblin won 54 individual heat races and 29 Grand Prix victories during his world championship racing career.
-He won two 500cc motocross world titles (1963, 1964}, a 250cc European Motocross Championship (1959), four 500cc Swedish national motocross championships (1962-1965) and one 250cc Swedish national motocross championship (1959).
+He won two 500cc motocross world titles (1963, 1964}, a 250cc European Motocross Championship (1959), four 500cc Swedish Motocross Championships (1962-1965) and one 250cc Swedish national motocross championship (1959).
 He was a member of two victorious Swedish Motocross des Nations teams (1961, 1962).
 Tibblin was also the top individual points scorer at the 1961 and 1962 Motocross des Nations events.

 Later life

 Rolf Tibblin (left) and Mickey Quade competing in the 1972 Baja 1000 at Camalu, Mexico.

 Seeking new challenges, Tibblin moved his family to the United States in 1971 where he operated the "Husqvarna International Training Center"; a motocross school in Carlsbad, California during the mid-1970s as the sport enjoyed a boom in popularity.
 He also began to compete in desert racing, teaming with Gunnar Nilsson to win the prestigious Baja 1000 off-road race on a Husqvarna in 1972.
 He also won the 1972 Mint 400 desert race with Bob Grossi as his teammate.
 He repeated his Mint 400 victory in 1973 with Mitch Mayes as his teammate, and in 1976 with teammate Jack Johnson.
 In 1982, Tibblin won the Mint 400 Class-2 division for unlimited four wheel two-seat vehicles with co-driver Jim Temple.

 He later moved to Sri Lanka, where he operated a luxury bed and breakfast with his wife.
 He also held membership with the Sri Lanka Association of Drivers and Riders (SLARDAR), supporting motor sports in Sri Lanka.